tomayac/blogccasion/posts/2019-09-16_not-all-is-nothing-finding-out-if-the-browser-supports-a-given-media-query.md

 we've proposed a new, aptly named CSS media query called `navigation-controls`.
 The [Explainer](https://github.com/fallaciousreasoning/backbutton-mediaquery/blob/master/explainer.md#css)
-goes into great detail on how this media query works, but the most basic way to use it can be seen in the code sample below:
+goes into great detail on how this media query works, but the most basic way to use it can be seen in the code sample below.

 ```css
 /**